mitar/peerdb-benchmark/README.md

  * to read from MongoDB database
    * using recursive MongoDB queries
      * reading related documents iteratively
-     * reading related documents in bulk
+     * TODO: reading related documents in bulk
    * using embedded documents made by PeerDB

 How to make it work: